Dexmachi/Ch-aronte/README.md

 ### Ideas being studied
 - [-] Secrets management (HIGHLY expansible, currently only used for user passwords).
+  - Now that I finally integrated [sops](https://github.com/getsops/sops) to the system, I can easily do secrets management with encryption and safe commiting.
 - [ ] ALA/ALHA (Arch Linux Archive/Arch Linux Historical Archive) Support, as a flakes.lock equivalent.

 ## Contributing